agaroot-technologies/eslint-config/packages/style/README.md

 npm install -D eslint @agaroot/eslint-config-common @agaroot/eslint-config-definer @agaroot/eslint-config-javascript

 # Install this package.
-npm install -D @agaroot/eslint-config-react

-# (Recommended) If you want to use the style guide, install the following package.
-# However, this is not necessary if you are using Prettier.
 npm install -D @agaroot/eslint-config-style

 # (Optional) If you are using TypeScript, install the following package.